-In all other cases, when the Group ceases to have significant influence over an associate, it is accounted for as a disposal of the entire interest in that investee, with a resulting gain or loss being recognised in profit or loss.
+In all other cases, when the Group ceases to have significant influence over an associate or joint control over a joint venture, it is accounted for as a disposal of the entire interest in that investee, with a resulting gain or loss being recognised in profit or loss.
 Any interest retained in that former investee at the date when significant influence or joint control is lost is recognised at fair value and this amount is regarded as the fair value on initial recognition of a financial asset (see note 1(g)).

-In the Company's statement of financial position, investments in associates are stated at cost less impairment losses (see note 1(m)), unless classified as held for sale (or included in a disposal Group that is classified as held for sale).
+In the Company's statement of financial position, investments in associates and joint ventures are stated at cost less impairment losses (see note 1(m)), unless classified as held for sale (or included in a disposal Group that is classified as held for sale).